 What not to do

 Substandard rigging workmanship isn’t hard to spot once you’ve seen the right stuff.
 The cable should fit tightly around the thimbles, which should not be too small or too large for the cable diameter or the connection pin.
 The sleeves should be the correct size for the cable and the sleeve seam aligned perpendicular to the eye opening.
-Each sleeve should have three evenly spaced crimps.
+Each sleeve should have the correct number of evenly spaced crimps that are appropriate for the cable diameter.
 Two sleeves should be pressed at each end with a space between them equal to one to two cable diameters.
 The cut end of the cable should extend completely through the second sleeve but not more than one cable diameter farther so as not to create frayed wires that can snag sails and skin.

 Now’s the time to customize your rigging